lakwli/memorieswalk/docs/techicalDocs/implementation.md

 4.  **Testing:**
     - **Manual Testing:** Thoroughly test all user flows on different browsers/devices.
-    - **(Optional) Unit/Integration Tests:** Add tests for critical backend logic (auth, canvas permissions) and frontend components/services.
+    - **(Optional) Unit/Integration Tests:** Add tests for critical backend logic (auth, Memories permissions) and frontend components/services.

 ---

 ### Key Decisions & Considerations during Implementation:

-- **Canvas Library Choice:** Stick with Fabric.js as suggested.
+- **Memories Library Choice:** Stick with Fabric.js as suggested.
 It's mature and feature-rich.
-- **Thumbnail Generation:** Start with frontend-generated Data URLs sent to backend for simplicity for "Recent Canvas" thumbnails.
+- **Thumbnail Generation:** Start with frontend-generated Data URLs sent to backend for simplicity for "Recent Memories" thumbnails.
 Plan to upgrade to backend rendering from JSON (`sharp` + SVG export from Fabric.js, or headless browser) if quality/performance becomes an issue.
 - **State Management (Frontend):** React Context for global state (auth).
 Local component state for most UI elements.
-Zustand for canvas editor specific complex state if `Fabric.js` internal state + component state becomes unwieldy.
+Zustand for Memories editor specific complex state if `Fabric.js` internal state + component state becomes unwieldy.
-- **"Infinite Canvas":** Fabric.js can handle large canvas dimensions.
+- **"Infinite Memories":** Fabric.js can handle large Memories dimensions.
 Panning/zooming will be important.
 - **User-Friendliness (All Ages):**
   - Clear visual hierarchy (as in mockups).
   - Prominent buttons with both icons and text labels (as shown in editor mockup).
   - Intuitive drag-and-drop.
   - Minimize clutter.
-- **Search on Dashboard:** Start with client-side filtering of displayed canvases.
+- **Search on Dashboard:** Start with client-side filtering of displayed Memories.
 If data grows large, implement server-side search.
 - **Admin Role:** Add a `role` column (e.g., 'admin', 'user') to the `users` table to manage admin access.
 The first admin user might need to be created manually in the DB or via a seed script.

 This phased approach should allow for steady progress and the ability to adapt as development unfolds.
-The mockups provide excellent guidance for the UI, especially for the Dashboard and Canvas Editor.
+The mockups provide excellent guidance for the UI, especially for the Dashboard and Memories Editor.